 This website is a resource where you can learn about hybrid learning at Penn State.
 The intent is to support a community and provide a repository for the commonwealth campuses / colleges and the former Video Learning Network to maintain resources and best practices in hybrid learning with or without a videoconferencing component.

 This report provides recommendations of best practices to be used for the Canvas implementation.
-These recommendations are based on the results of a large survey of students that examined the impacts of inconsistent user interfaces on student learning experiences, and an audit of courses by multiple eLearning unit.
+The recommendations speak specifically to course content organization (including recommended home page), navigation, assignment instructions, due dates, syllabus, and naming conventions for items in Canvas.
+These recommendations are based on the results of a large survey of students that examined the impacts of inconsistent user interfaces on student learning experiences, and an audit of courses by multiple eLearning units.

 MOOCs at Penn State (Massive Open Online Courses)